LUTON

 Commissioner.

 Control Commission (B.E.).
 Died Monday 8 September 1947.
-Buried:
+Buried

-HANOVER WAR CEMETERY, Hanover, Niedersachsen, Germany.
+in HANOVER WAR CEMETERY, Hanover, Niedersachsen, Germany.
 Ref.
 17.

 A. 15.